Anthony West House

 There may be people living in Brockham (and the neighbouring villages) who do not know about Anthony West House (AWH) in Wheelers Lane, other than it being a large Victorian house next to the church hall.
 It was, in fact, the vicarage of Christ Church, Brockham, for many decades and provided the vicars with a large, rather chilly house and an enormous garden, the ‘glebe’, where they grew enormous quantities of vegetables to feed their large families.

+A charity, called Brockham Housing Trust, was established to manage AWH and ensure that the residents could live in safe and comfortable surroundings..
 The site has 15 units, one of which is occupied by the ‘tenant with responsibility’, who keeps a friendly eye on the residents.
 The remaining units comprise 7 bungalows for two person occupancy, 3 flats for two person occupancy, 3 flats for single occupancy and a single person coach house conversion.
 The three single flats have stairs and no lift and are therefore more suitable for more mobile tenants.
 Payment is by monthly rent, which is held at a reasonable level, plus the usual energy supplies and council tax bills.
-Anthony West House is a registered charity.

-If you are perhaps thinking of downsizing or are in need of accommodation and would like further information about Anthony West House, please refer to the Brockham Village Website and contact Brockham Housing Trust. .
+If you are perhaps thinking of downsizing or are in need of accommodation and would like further information about Anthony West House, please contact Poland Trust.